-The massive ponded flow forms the majority of the evolved group distinguishable on the Zr vs. TiO_2 diagram, but samples from 294 to 306 mbsf in Hole 1256C (approximately the middle to lower two-thirds of Unit 1256C-18) have exceptionally high K2O (0.53-0.74 wt%, compared with 0.05-0.20 wt% for other Hole 1256C and Unit 1256D-1 samples).
-This order-of-magnitude increase in K2O coincides with an increase in natural gamma radiation (NGR) measurements, but neither the chemical nor the NGR anomaly are apparent in Hole 1256D.
-This large increase in K2O is not matched by variations in Mg# or other measures of fractionation, and some other explanation must be invoked, such as an along-rift geochemical zonation in source composition or tapping a small pod of more evolved magma or local assimilation of an unknown high-K sediment or altered lava.
+The massive ponded flow forms the majority of the evolved group distinguishable on the Zr vs. $TiO_2$ diagram, but samples from 294 to 306 mbsf in Hole 1256C (approximately the middle to lower two-thirds of Unit 1256C-18) have exceptionally high $K_2O$ (0.53-0.74 wt%, compared with 0.05-0.20 wt% for other Hole 1256C and Unit 1256D-1 samples).
+This order of magnitude increase in $K_2O$ coincides with an increase in natural gamma radiation (NGR) measurements, but neither the chemical nor the NGR anomaly are apparent in Hole 1256D.
+This large increase in $K_2O$ is not matched by variations in Mg# or other measures of fractionation, and some other explanation must be invoked, such as an along-rift geochemical zonation in source composition or tapping a small pod of more evolved magma or local assimilation of an unknown high-K sediment or altered lava.

-In the lavas directly below the large massive flow there is a sharp increase in Mg# accompanied by a simultaneous increase in some trace elements with widely varying compatibility (e.g., Zr, Sr, Ni, and Cr) in Unit 1256D-2 (Fig. F38).
+In the lavas directly below the large massive flow in there is a sharp increase in Mg# accompanied by an increase in incompatible element concentrations (Fig. F38).
 The combination of high Mg# and high incompatible element concentrations argues against differentiation as the cause of the enrichments and suggests that there is variation in the primitive magma composition.